GuillaumeAbt/BombGame/README.md

 # BombGame
-Android game developped with LibGDX, mario64 mini game like
+Android game developped with LibGDX, mario64 DS mini game like

 Warning, the code can be outdated !